 Jacqueline Vazquez is the Park Organizer for the Little Village Environmental Justice Organization (LVEJO).
 Building upon successful clean power, public transit, and open space campaigns for over 25 years, LVEJO remains committed to organizing with those most impacted by industrialization and climate change.

-This event was in conjunction with the exhibit From Swamps to Parks: Building Chicago's Public Spaces, on display at Harold Washington Library Center in the 9th floor Exhibit Hall, and Hazel Johnson: Mother of Environmental Justice, on display at Woodson Regional Library until March 31.
+This event was in conjunction with the exhibit From Swamps to Parks: Building Chicago's Public Spaces, and Hazel Johnson: Mother of Environmental Justice, on display at Woodson Regional Library until March 31, 2021.